Accelerated BSN Program Overview

 - Start dates in January, May, and August.

 - Sufficient clinical placements in diverse healthcare settings.

-It’s also worth noting that acceptance into our second-degree BSN program depends on your successful completion of several nursing courses.
-ABSN students must complete prerequisite courses, which we offer online through Marian's Adult Programs (MAP).
+It’s also worth noting that acceptance into our BSN program (regardless of admissions path) depends on your successful completion of several nursing courses.
+ABSN students must complete prerequisite courses, which we offer online through Marian’s Adult Programs (MAP).
 Transfer students who meet admissions criteria must take courses to earn an Associate of Science in Health Sciences (ASHS) degree.
 Upon completion of this degree, students will be considered to have completed prerequisites and will be able to enter the program.

 How the ABSN Program Works

-As an accelerated nursing student at Marian University, you’ll work through a rigorous BSN degree curriculum within four, full-time semesters over a 16-month period.
+As an accelerated nursing student at Marian University, you’ll work through a rigorous BSN degree curriculum within four, full-time semesters over 16 months.
 Our curriculum is comprised of:

 - Online-based coursework, to teach the fundamentals of nursing on an asynchronous basis.